stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 13 (P2L10) - Clock Radio Exercise.md

 ### Percepts Quiz

 _Typically, a device's outputs and some of its inputs comprise its percepts.
-With what percepts might the clock radio allow the user to interact?_
+With what percepts might the clock radio allow the user to interact_?

 - Volume knob
 - Speaker